f1se4/portfolio/md/dashboard/dashboard.md

 #### urls.py

-The views need an additional objects that belongs to views layers which are the 'url' definition.
-Here you define url path and which function view is called, here you import also dash-plotly-django references, you will also to modify some lines in setting file, and you can find all these in the documentation ([django-plotly-dash](https://github.com/GibbsConsulting/django-plotly-dash)), here you will find also django wiki add-on implemented as FAQ tool for users.
+The views need an additional objects that belongs also to views layers which are the 'urls' definition.
+Here you define url path and which function view is called.
+Import also dash-plotly-django references, you will also need to modify some lines in settings file (*Find all these in the documentation [django-plotly-dash](https://github.com/GibbsConsulting/django-plotly-dash))*.
+You will find also [django wiki](https://www.transifex.com/django-wiki/django-wiki/) add-on implemented as FAQ tool for users.

 ```python
 from django.contrib import admin